-At the end of every summer we invite new sailors to join the Luffing Lassies.
-They enroll in the Introduction to Sailing program, a full week of sailing instruction at the Sarasota Sailing Squadron.
+Every fall we invite new sailors to join the Luffing Lassies.
+They enroll in the Introduction to Sailing program, 8 days of sailing instruction at the Sarasota Sailing Squadron.
 Then every Thursday our novices sail and race with us throughout the season until May.
 If you are one of them, you will sail a Sunfish alongside veteran sailors who encourage and teach you as racing enhances the learning process.
 If you wish, you can advance to two-or three-person boats.
 The key element here is women teaching women how to sail.

 The learning process has a heavy dose of safety training.
 New sailors must feel safe on the water before they can develop skills and confidence that will make them lifelong sailing enthusiasts.
 Freshman year you will develop skippering skills and master navigating a race course.
 All while ensuring safety first.

-If you cannot devote a week to our Introduction to Sailing program and have no sailing experience, private lessons are available with the Sarasota Youth Sailing Program, also based at the Squadron.
+If you cannot devote two weeks to our Introduction to Sailing program and have no sailing experience, private lessons are available through the Sarasota Sailing Squadron.